growgraph/graflo/docs/index.md

 ## Key Features

-- **Declarative LPG schema DSL** — Define vertices, edges, indexes, weights, and transforms in YAML or Python.
+- **Declarative LPG schema DSL** — Define vertices, edges, indexes, edge **properties**, and transforms in YAML or Python.
 The `Schema` is the single source of truth, independent of source or target.
 - **Database abstraction** — One logical schema and transformation DSL, one API.
 Target ArangoDB, Neo4j, TigerGraph, FalkorDB, Memgraph, or NebulaGraph without rewriting pipelines.
 DB idiosyncrasies are handled in DB-aware projection (`Schema.resolve_db_aware(...)`) and connector/writer stages.
 - **Resource abstraction** — Each `Resource` defines a reusable actor pipeline that maps raw records to graph elements.
 Actor types include descend, transform, vertex, edge, plus **VertexRouter** and **EdgeRouter** for dynamic type-based routing (see [Concepts — Actor](concepts/index.md#actor)).
 Data sources bind to Resources by name via the `DataSourceRegistry`, decoupling transformation logic from data retrieval.
 - **DataSourceRegistry** — Register `FILE`, `SQL`, `API`, `IN_MEMORY`, or `SPARQL` data sources.
 Each `DataSourceType` plugs into the same Resource pipeline.